kivy/kivy-ios/README.md

 - Kivy uses SDL, and as soon as the application starts the SDL main, the launch image will disappear.
-To prevent that, you need to have 2 files named `Default.png` and `Default-Landscape.png`, and put them in the `Resources` folder in Xcode (not in your application folder)
+To prevent that, you need to have 2 files named `Default.png` and `Default-Landscape.png` and put them in the `Resources` folder in Xcode (not in your application folder)

-> *Did you know ?*
+> *Did you know?*
 >
-> If you wish to restrict your apps orientation, you should do this via
+> If you wish to restrict your app's orientation, you should do this via
 > the 'export_orientation' function in 'main.m'.
 The XCode orientation
 > settings should be set to support all.